 Pine County offers the best of both worlds.
 Its location on the I-35 corridor makes for ease of access to all the attractions and markets of the Twin Cities and Duluth.
 At the same time, its attractive small towns and rolling, wooded countryside speckled with many recreational amenities represent the best of rural living.
 It is a splendid place to work and live.

 Location and Access

-Pine County is located in East Central Minnesota, just north of the Minneapolis-St. Paul metropolitan area.
-Less than an hour from MSP International Airport, it straddles Interstate 35 only 90 minutes from the Port of Duluth on Lake Superior.
+Pine County is located in Region 7E within east central Minnesota, just north of the Minneapolis-St. Paul metropolitan area.
+Less than an hour from MSP International Airport, it straddles Interstate 35 only 90 minutes south of the Port of Duluth on Lake Superior.

 Major Industries & Employers

 The largest employer in the County is the Grand Casino Hinckley, located in the city of the same name.
 GCH is owned by the Mille Lacs Band of Ojibwe and is a popular destination for fun-seekers from the Twin Cities.
-Because of that and other outdoors attractions in the county, 16.7% of the workforce is engaged in the arts, entertainment and recreation sector.
+Because of this establishment and the surrounding recreational opportunities, the accommodation and food service industry provides 26% of the local jobs and the retail trade provides nearly 13%.

-Four major healthcare systems serve the county – Essentia, Fairview, Gateway Clinics, and FirstLight.
-While no large provider dominates, the sector employs a significant number or residents.
+Four major healthcare systems serve the county – Essentia, Fairview, Gateway Clinics, and Welia.
+While no large provider dominates, the sector provides 11% of the local jobs.

 Manufacturing employers are typically smaller companies, with a strong presence of the precision metals industry.
 Atscott Manufacturing, Minpack, Advance Design, Team Powdercoating, DAKA and others are residents of local industrial parks and provide 4% of the job base.

 Population & Workforce

-2013 Census Bureau data shows a civilian workforce of 14,055 in Pine County, which steadily has increased over time.
+2019 Census Bureau data also shows a civilian workforce of 16,505 in Pine County, which steadily has increased over time.

 For the past 20 years, increasing numbers of Pine County residents have been leaving the County for work each morning.
-In 2013, according to the U.S. Census estimates, of the 11,929 workers living in the County, 6,785 (or 57%) commuted outside the County for employment.
-Significantly, almost 1,400 of those commuters worked in ‘goods producing’ occupations.
+In 2018, according to the U.S. Census estimates, of the 12,193 workers living in the County, 4,885 (or 40%) commuted outside the County for employment.
 These commuters represent a significant recruiting pool for companies moving into the County and looking for employees.

 Interstate 35 runs for nearly 50 miles down the entire length of Pine County.
 East-west highways feeding the Interstate include MN 61, MN 23 and MN 70, the latter of which crosses the border into Western Wisconsin.